joshp23/YOURLS-httpBL/README.md

 3. Granular log keeping.
 Log only the types of events that you want, or none at all.
 4. Flush the log table and start fresh whenever you want.
 5. Self-managing: this plugin will (optionally) drop its tables when deactivated, and will create its own tables on activation.
+6. NEW: Whitelist IP addressess to skip checks and 1-click add the current IP.

 ## REQUIREMENTS